 |010 Principles of Macroeconomics||None|

-Our field courses apply economic analysis to various subjects, problems, and public-policy questions.
+Our elective courses apply economic analysis to various subjects, problems, and public-policy questions.
 Students can pick courses to suit their interests.
 Roughly half the students in these courses are majors and half are not.
 Economics majors take four courses from this list.
 Quantitative Economics majors take two courses from this list.

 |105 Money and Banking||ECON 010; MATH 020 or higher|

 |108 Environmental and Natural Resource Economics||ECON 002; MATH 020 or higher|

 |120 Regulation and Antitrust Policy||ECON 002; MATH 028 or higher|

 |130 International Economics||ECON 002, 010; MATH 020 or higher|